 Clinics offer students the opportunity to use the analytical, negotiation, and problem-solving skills they have learned in the classroom to assist clients and/or to develop policy while receiving academic credit under the supervision of experienced attorneys in a wide variety of settings.
 Most students enroll for clinical credit at the many Law School “in-house” clinics that are permanently staffed by Law School attorneys, who are experienced in teaching and supervising students.
 Students can also be placed in approved externship placements where they work for an outside agency or organization.
 Students interested in a special area of the law not offered through existing clinics may propose a new clinical placement through the Independent Clinical Program, which requires pre-approval by the Office of Clinical and Pro Bono Programs, supervision by a licensed attorney, and sponsorship by a Harvard Law School faculty member.
+With the permission of a specific clinic and the Office if Clinical and Pro Bono Programs, students may continue work on a clinic in subsequent semesters and earn Advanced Clinical credits.

 Clinical work is a serious commitment that requires the dedication of a significant amount of time including substantial hours during the work week.
 Students should consult with the Office of Clinical and Pro Bono Programs to find out more about clinical programs or a specific clinic.